 Despite these strengths, the study also has some limitations.
-There is the possibility of memory bias for the non-attendees group, as the barriers to attendance were investigated retrospectively.
-This is a common limitation in research exploring reasons for attrition after drop-out has occurred [12].
+There is the possibility of memory bias for the nonattendees group, as the barriers to attendance were investigated retrospectively.
+This is a common limitation in research exploring reasons for attrition after dropout has occurred [12].
 In light of this, inclusion for current study was based on attendance/non-attendance for the past 12 months.
-It was hoped that the impact of memory bias would be minimised by asking participants about what barriers to attendance they have experienced in the last 12 months (as opposed to asking about the barriers experienced at the time of drop-out).
+It was hoped that the impact of memory bias would be minimised by asking participants about what barriers to attendance they have experienced in the last 12 months (as opposed to asking about the barriers experienced at the time of dropout).
 There is also a possible bias in the participants who agreed to take part in the present study.
-It is unknown whether participants were truly reflective of the population, or whether certain participants (e.g., unemployed or retired) were more likely to agree to take part.
+It is unknown whether participants were truly reflective of the population or whether certain participants (e.g. unemployed or retired) were more likely to agree to take part.
+Further, due to self-selection and eligibility requirements, the interval between surgery and interview was greater for nonattendees than attendees who participated in the study.
+Therefore, it is possible that the time between surgery and interview contributed to group differences in addition to attendee/non-attendee status.

 This paper represents a first step in the development of the GBAAQ.
-Further testing with a larger sample will help to overcome the above mentioned limitations and establish greater confidence in the results reported here.
-It will also help to gain a better understand the psychometric properties of the GBAAQ, as scale validation is a cumulative, ongoing process that is not completely established during initial scale development [26].
+Further testing with a larger sample will help to overcome the abovementioned limitations and establish greater confidence in the results reported here.
+It will also help to gain a better understanding of the psychometric properties of the GBAAQ, as scale validation is a cumulative, ongoing process that is not completely established during initial scale development [26].
 Specifically, criterion and divergent validity should be considered in future research.
-In addition, future research should include greater exploration of how the GBAAQ subscales are related to non-attendance and the predictive relationship of subscale scores on future non-attendance (i.e., are the subscale scores obtained from individuals while attending predictive of who eventually drops out).
+In addition, future research should include greater exploration of how the GBAAQ subscales are related to non-attendance and the predictive relationship of subscale scores on future nonattendance (i.e. are the subscale scores obtained from individuals while attending predictive of who eventually drops out).
+Furthermore, an exploration of the ability of a modified version of the GBAAQ (e.g. changing item from 'You were not adequately prepared for the impact the band had on your life' to 'You were not adequately prepared for the impact bariatric surgery had on your life') to assess reported barriers to aftercare attendance in bariatric patients who receive surgical procedures different from gastric banding would be useful to determine if wider use is possible.

 In summary, the current study contributed significantly to the small body of literature considering attrition following bariatric surgery, as reviewed by Moroshko et al. [6].
-The GBAAQ captures four primary factors (Treatment Approach, Time Constraints, Stress and Pressures, Uncomfortable Participating) and preliminary analysis provides evidence for good psychometric properties.
+The GBAAQ captures four primary factors (Treatment Approach, Time Constraints, Stress and Pressures, Uncomfortable Participating), and preliminary analysis provides evidence for good psychometric properties.
 While there is need for further research, the results of the current study are encouraging and suggest that the GBAAQ may be a viable measure for systematically assessing barriers to attendance in LAGB patients.

-Conflict of Interest Statement

-The Centre for Obesity Research and Education (CORE) receives a grant from Allergan for research support.
-The grant is not tied to any specified research projects and Allergan have no control of the protocol, analysis and reporting of any studies.
-CORE also receives a grant from Applied Medical towards the educational programs.
+Conflict of Interest The Centre for Obesity Research and Education (CORE) receives a grant from Allergan for research support.
+The grant is not tied to any specified research projects, and Allergan have no control of the protocol, analysis and reporting of any studies.
+CORE also receives a grant from Applied Medical towards the educational programmes.